jullienl/jullienl.github.io/_posts/2024-11-14-PowerShell-library-for-HPE-GreenLake..md

 Install-Module HPECOMCmdlets
 ```

+Note: As a best practice, always install the newest release to get all the latest features and fixes.

 If this is your first time installing a module from the PowerShell Gallery, you will be prompted to confirm whether you trust the repository.
 Type `Y` and press `Enter` to proceed.

 ### Common Issues and Troubleshooting